Ball brothers: George A. Ball

 George Alexander Ball (November 5, 1862 – October 22, 1955), youngest of the Ball brothers, was born in Trumball County, Ohio, and grew up in upstate New York.
 He attended public schools and Canandaigua Academy.
 George's interest in his brothers' glass manufacturing company was quickly identified after its inception; he joined the family business in 1883, at the age of twenty-one.
 George rose through the ranks in the family business.
 He worked as a bookkeeper and went on to become the corporation's secretary, treasurer, vice president, president, and board chairman.
 In the 1930s George became a partner in a railroad empire that also included steamship lines, grain elevators, bus and truck lines, coal mines, and a fruit orchard in Georgia.
 In addition, he served on the boards of organizations that included Borg Warner, Nickel Plate Railroad, several banking institutions, Indiana University, Ball State Teachers College (which became Ball State University), and Ball Memorial Hospital, among others.
 George was also active in politics, serving as a Republican national committeeman from Indiana.
 He was a Freemason, a Rotary Club member, and joined the Presbyterian church.

 George married to Frances Woodworth in Buffalo in 1893.
 The couple had one daughter, Elisabeth, born on December 26, 1897.
 Elisabeth, who never married, lived in her parents' home until her death on April 29, 1982, at the age of eighty-four.
 Oakhurst, the family's shingle-style residence, was built in 1895, becoming the second of the Ball brothers' homes to be erected on the family property in Muncie.
 Indianapolis architect Louis Gibson designed the estate home on Minnetrista Boulevard.
 At the time of its construction the three-story residence stood on approximately 2 acre of land.
 George died in 1955 at the age of ninety-two.
-The Ball Brothers Foundation deeded his home and its grounds to the Minnetrista Cultural Foundation, restoring it in 1990.
+The Ball Brothers Foundation deeded his home and its grounds to the Minnetrista cultural center, restoring it in 1990.

 Aside from his business interests, George was a collector of children's literature, a hobby he shared with his daughter.
 In 1964 Elisabeth Ball donated a part of their collection to the Pierpont Morgan Library in New York.
 Following her death in 1982, other books that she and her father had collected were donated to the Lilly Library at Indiana University in Bloomington, Indiana, and the Bracken Library at Ball State University in Muncie, Indiana.